KapakahiCoder/Weather-forecast/README.md

 yarn install
 ```

-Please rename the ".env-example" file to ".env" and enter your own RapidAPI key and Google developer key.
+Please rename the ".env-example" file to ".env" and enter your own RapidAPI key, Google developer key, and Open Weather key.

 ### Compiles and hot-reloads for development